-In digital twins, we require a hierarchy of models where the appropriate model is chosen based on a trade-off between simulation accuracy and computation time.
-In the electromagnetic simulation, we start with the most fundamental equations based on Maxwell equations up to the simplest surrogate models based on equivalent circuits of the electrical machine.
+In real world digital twins, we ideally require a hierarchy of models, where the appropriate model is chosen based on a trade-off between simulation accuracy and computing-time.
+In the electromagnetic simulation, we start with the most fundamental model based on the Maxwell equations up to the simplest surrogate models based on equivalent circuits of the electrical machine.
 Although most of the following equations hold for all rotating machines, there are still some significant differences between synchronous and asynchronous induction machines.
 In the following, as a use case we focus on induction motors when appropriate.

-\subsection{Fundamental Equations and Finite Element Simulation}
+\subsection{Fundamental equations and finite element simulation}